samyak45/my-old-website/_posts/2016-09-16-revolutionaries-vs-rebels.md

 ![Harry Potter](http://samyakchoudhary.com/img/harry-potter-rebel.jpg){: .center-image }

-Do I really need to tell you who these conceited, egotistical, mutinous troublemakers with no regard for rules, regulations or authority are ?
+Do I really need to tell you who these conceited, egotistical, mutinous troublemakers with no regard for rules, regulations or authority are?
 Considering the rising unrest in this world, I can only assume that the population of rebels is on a rise.
-Or probably it's just that like attracts like and without my knowledge I have recently been pushed into the 'Rebel Worldcup'!
+Or probably it's just that like attracts like and without my knowledge, I have recently been pushed into the 'Rebel Worldcup'!

 Anyway, a rebel is a person who resists authority, control, or tradition.
 Rebels fight against the status quo to resist authority or conformity and to promote or preserve their personal autonomy.
 Drawn towards seeking aesthetic perfection, their orientation is highly individualistic.